rotti-dev/rotti-dev.github.io/privacy.md

 You also have the right to lodge a complaint with a supervisory authority.
 For any requests, please contact us at **rotti.dev@gmail.com**.

 ---

+### **1.7 DATA DELETION INSTRUCTIONS**
+Since this application does not use personal backend servers, your game data is stored directly on your device and synced via Google Play Games Services.
+You have full control over your data and can delete it at any time:

+1. **Local Data:** You can delete your local game progress by using the "Wipe System" (Reset) button inside the in-game settings, or by clearing the app's data/cache in your Android Device Settings (`Settings > Apps > Data Core > Storage > Clear Data`).
+2. **Cloud Save Data:** To delete the game progress backed up to your Google account, open the **Google Play Games** app, go to `Settings > Delete Play Games account & data`, find **Data Core** in the list, and tap `Delete`.
+3. **Advertising Data:** You can reset or delete your Android Advertising ID in your device settings (`Settings > Google > Ads`).

+If you have contacted us via email and wish for your communication history to be deleted, please send a deletion request to **rotti.dev@gmail.com** and we will erase your emails from our inbox within 30 days.

+---
 ---

 ## 2. Datenschutzerklärung (Deutsch)